Albert Piddington: Political career

-In 1895, Piddington was elected to the New South Wales Legislative Assembly for the electoral district of Tamworth, defeating the former Premier of New South Wales Sir George Dibbs.
-In 1896, he married Marion Louisa O'Reilly; their son Ralph became professor of anthropology at the University of Auckland.
-He was not a delegate to the second constitutional convention in 1897–1898, and campaigned against the proposed constitution, although supporting federation in general.
-He retired from politics in 1898.
 In 1910, Piddington was elected to the council of the University of Sydney.
 The following year, he was appointed as a Royal Commissioner by the Government of New South Wales to inquire into labour shortages, and was appointed a commissioner again in 1913 to inquire into industrial arbitration in New South Wales.
 During this time he continued to practise law and was employed at Sydney Boys High School.